Azure/enterprise-azure-policy-as-code/Docs/index.md

 * **Centralized**: One centralized team manages all Policy resources in the Azure organization, at all levels (Management Group, Subscription, Resource Group).
 This is the default setup.
 * **Distributed**: Multiple teams manage Policy resources in a distributed manner.
 Distributed is also useful during a brownfield deployment scenario to allow for an orderly transition from pre-EPAC to EPAC.

-Desired state strategy documentation can be found [here.](desired-state-strategy.md)
+Desired state strategy documentation can be found [here.](desired-state-strategy.md).
+The short version:

+* `full` deletes any Policies, Policy Sets, Assignments, and Exemptions not deployed by this EPAC solution or another EPAC solution.*
+* `ownedOnly` deletes only Policies with this repos’s pacOwnerId.
+This allows for a gradual transition from your existing Policy management to Enterprise Policy as Code.*
+* Policy resources with another `pacOwnerId` `metadata` field are never deleted.

 !!! warning
     If you have a existing Policies, Policy Sets, Assignments, and Exemptions in your environment, you have not transferred to EPAC, do not forget to *include* the new `desiredState` element with a `strategy` of `ownedOnly`.
 This is the equivalent of the deprecated "brownfield" variable in the pipeline.
 The default `strategy` is `full`.

-    * *`full` deletes any Policies, Policy Sets, Assignments, and Exemptions not deployed by this EPAC solution or another EPAC solution.*
-    * *`ownedOnly` deletes only Policies with this repos’s pacOwnerId.
-This allows for a gradual transition from your existing Policy management to Enterprise Policy as Code.*

-    Policy resources with another pacOwnerId metadata field are never deleted.

 ## Reading List